 Simon Reichwald (Graduate Success and Bright Futures)

-- More time initially needed to identify the strengths via focus groups and to train managers
+- More time is initially needed to identify the strengths via focus groups and to train managers

 Ernst & Young